mwangaben/mwangaben-vthelpers/README.md

 ### How this package works:

-This package depends on vue-test-utils and expect packages.
+This package depends on vue-test-utils and expect (if you don't use jest) packages.

 ## Installation